Belonging: Stories of Australian Art

 Take a dive into the curatorial process and ideas behind Belonging: Stories of Australian Art, an exhibition which recasts the story of nineteenth-century Australian art.

 For almost forty years, Australia’s national art collection has been used to tell stories of the connections between art, people and places.
 In recent years, our Australian art displays have tended to keep the art of First Nations and non-Indigenous artists in separate areas of the building.
-In 2010, the NGA celebrated the opening of thirteen galleries dedicated to Aboriginal and Torres Strait Islander art and our Australian art displays have, since the Gallery opened, reflected the perspectives of colonists.
+In 2010, the National Gallery celebrated the opening of thirteen galleries dedicated to Aboriginal and Torres Strait Islander art and our Australian art displays have, since the Gallery opened, reflected the perspectives of colonists.

 When Nick Mitzevich was appointed Director of the National Gallery in 2018, he asked curators to consider new ways of telling our stories through art.
 This presented an opportunity to reframe the Australian art galleries, so that they reflect the experience of all people who have called and continue to call Australia home — Traditional Owners who have looked after this place for over 65,000 years, and those who have arrived over the last 250 years.